entando/entando-docs/vuepress/docs/next/tutorials/curate/ms-private-images.md

 # Install Microservices from a Private Image Repository

 ## Overview
 The standard deployment of Entando assumes that microservice images are pulled from public repositories.
-Private repositores require user authentication in order to pull an image.
-The following tutorial shows you how to add Secrets to your Kubernetes environment so you can successfully pull images from private repositories.
+Private repositores require user authentication to pull an image.
+The following tutorial describes how to add Secrets to your Kubernetes environment to successfully pull images from private repositories.

 ## Prerequisites
 * A running Entando Application